top of page

 Frances Burney | Satire and Social Commentary

-Frances (Fanny) Burney published four novels during her life, as well as extensive journals and letters exposing 18th-century life.
+Frances (Franny) Burney published four novels during her life, as well as extensive journals and letters exposing 18th-century life.
 Her novels include Evelina (1778), Cecilia (1782), Camilla (1796), and The Wanderer (1814).
 Published anonymously, Evelina brought her immediate fame.
 When she married the French exile, General Alexandre d’Arblay, in 1793, she spent over a decade in France during the Napoleonic Wars.

 In this blog, I want to concentrate on the first book, Evelina: or, The History of a Young Lady’s Entrance into the World.
 In Burney’s world, class distinctions and strict social codes bound society with iron constraints.
 She used humor and satire to expose those flaws.